 A.M also expressed doubts about the effectiveness of the judiciary to respond fairly to these incidents, alleging that the majority of those benefiting from the land seizures are members of the House of Representatives or the Council of Ministers.

-Mohammed Imad, legal researcher at Euro-Med, stressed that the decision of the Iraqi Council of Ministers represents a flagrant violation of the Iraqi Constitution.
+Mohammed Imad, legal researcher at Euro-Med Monitor, stressed that the decision of the Iraqi Council of Ministers represents a flagrant violation of the Iraqi Constitution.
 Arbitrary eviction and forced displacement without material compensation are at odds with Article One of the Iraqi Constitution, which safeguards private property and the right of the owner to use, exploit and dispose of it within the limits of the law.
 Article Two affirms that expropriation shall not be permitted except for cases in the public interest in exchange for fair compensation.

 Imad added that the evictions and seizures contradict the Universal Declaration of Human Rights, which affirms the right to own property while also stipulating that no-one shall be arbitrarily deprived of his property.
 He also pointed to the Article 12 of the International Covenant on Civil and Political Rights (ICCPR), which protects the individual's right to housing and the right to freely choose his place of residence.
 The Covenant also states in Article 17 that any interference in the individual's domestic life should not be arbitrary but must be based on a legal basis, and the victim must be able to appeal.